-But, the real question is—can you buy a house with bitcoin?
+But, the real question is, can you buy a house with bitcoin?
 Yes!

 Before we get into what you need to buy real estate with bitcoin, it's important to have at least some understanding of how bitcoin transactions work.
 Bitcoin is an internet-based cryptocurrency with a decentralized payment system.
 Every user gets their own anonymous address, and every transaction with bitcoin is fully traceable.

-The blockchain technology that it uses is basically a database that co-exists across various locations and gets shared by the community.
-There’s a significant advantage to these types of systems: there’s not a single center point of failure that is vulnerable to attack.
+The blockchain technology it uses is basically a database that co-exists across various locations and gets shared by the community.
+There's a significant advantage to these types of systems: there's not a single center point of failure that is vulnerable to attack.

 The only hard requirement to buy real estate with bitcoin is to have an agreement between the buyer and seller to use the cryptocurrency for the transaction.
 Both parties need to have a bitcoin account, and they should be familiar with how the cryptocurrency and its transactions work.

-There’s one important factor both parties need to be aware of: you cannot reverse a bitcoin transaction.
+There's one important factor both parties need to be aware of: you cannot reverse a bitcoin transaction.
 Because of this, the buyer and seller should have some level of familiarity with each other and mutual trust.
+Conventional escrow companies don't usually have the means to deal with cryptocurrency transactions, but cryptocurrency escrow services are beginning to emerge.

 The value of bitcoin relative to the U.S. dollar constantly fluctuates, so buying a house with bitcoin is a bit different than with traditional currencies.
 Typically, the buyer and seller agree on a price in U.S. dollars, and the bitcoin transaction is executed at the escrow closing using the bitcoin value at that time.